-Weight loss can be a tricky thing, and many times it is because of staring at ways to treat the symptoms instead of tackling the root cause of the problem.
+Weight loss can be a tricky thing, and most times it is because of staring at ways to treat the symptoms instead of tackling the root cause of the problem.

-Insulin is they hormone that controls how your cells absorb nutrients from the blood.
-One of the main nutrients in this case is sugar, and insulin is responsible for making sure that it is used as energy, or stored as fat for later usage.
+Insulin is the hormone that controls how your cells absorb nutrients from the blood.
+One of the main nutrients, in this case, is sugar.
+Insulin is responsible for making sure that sugar is used as energy, or stored as fat for later usage.

 After the pancreas has produced enough energy to be used and stored, the cells in your body stop responding to insulin.
 However, if your blood sugar level is still high, the pancreas keeps producing insulin.
-Eventually the body tells your pancreas to stop producing insulin, or the insulin becomes ineffective.
-This can then lead to issues like type-2 diabetes and weight gain.
+Eventually, the body tells your pancreas to stop producing insulin, or the insulin becomes ineffective.
+This can then lead to issues like weight gain and type-2 diabetes.

-Here are 5 steps to help manage your insulin levels and keep the weight off…
+Here are 5 steps to help manage insulin levels and keep the weight off…

-Step 1: Learn the Glycemic Index (GI) and Glycemic Load (GL) of the food you eat.
+Step 1: Learn the Glycemic Index (GI) and Glycemic Load (GL) of the food.

 Step 2: Avoid high GI and GL food.